e-sites/Natrium/README.md

 ## Usage

-The example `build-config.yml` as shown above, will result in the following ProjectEnvironment.swift file:
+The example `build-config.yml` as shown above, will result in the following Config.swift file:

 ```swift
 import Foundation